 Determining the right cloud service for the job is no small task.
 CIOs need to ensure optimal user experiences and application availability whilst managing CapEx, scalability, governance, security, and other considerations.
 Cloud platform choices truly come to life with integration – the ability to run different applications, workloads, and business processes is critical.

 Tridant was approached by a large sports organisation facing several data challenges that prevented business stakeholders from getting to the information they needed to make agile, informed, and validated decisions:

-After intensive discovery sessions with the client, Tridant cloud architects recommended a multi-cloud architecture that would address their organisational requirements and critical goals, and comply with the client’s overarching vendor strategy.
+After intensive discovery sessions with the client, Tridant cloud architects recommended a multicloud architecture or hybrid cloud architecture that would address their organisational requirements and critical goals, and comply with the client’s overarching vendor strategy.

 With Microsoft Active Directory and Microsoft Azure Active Directory used for Identity and Access Management (IAM), and Microsoft Power BI for their reporting and analytics needs, the organisation sourced data from a mix of internal and external data sources, including on-premise and cloud-based data sources.
 Some of the cloud data sources require an Amazon Kinesis stream and s3 bucket to send across data.